Alex313031/thorium/docs/BUILDING_WIN.md

 ## Build Thorium

-Build Thorium, and the other things like chromedriver and thorium_shell with Ninja using the command:
+Build Thorium, and the other things like [chromedriver](https://chromedriver.chromium.org/home) and [thorium_shell](https://github.com/Alex313031/Thorium/tree/main/thorium_shell#readme) with Ninja using the command:

 ```shell
 autoninja -C out\thorium chrome chromedriver thorium_shell setup mini_installer -j8
 ```
-(Where -j# can be any number, and should generally be set to the number of cores on your CPU)
+(Where -j# can be any number, and should generally be set to the number of cores on your CPU).

 `autoninja` is a wrapper that automatically provides optimal values for the arguments passed to `ninja`.

-You can get a list of all of the other build targets from GN by running `gn ls out/Default` from the command line.
+You can get a list of all of the other build targets from GN by running `gn ls out\thorium` from the command line.
 To compile one, pass to Ninja the GN label with no preceding "//" (so for `//chrome/test:unit_tests` use autoninja -C out/Default chrome/test:unit_tests).